LIT-24-25/github-issues/README.md

     - openrouter.txt - Here you need to have information in such order:
         - Your OpenRouter API key

-3. Run train_process command to train the model on your repository's issues
+3. Run train_model command to train the model on your repository's issues
 ```
 python manage.py train_model
 ```